ankitsaraogi/Weather-App/README.md

 # Weather Application

-Application shows the weather report of few cities for last 5 days.
+Application shows the weather report of few cities for last 5 days. (using api.openweathermap.org).

 * How to get the project running locally
 ```bash